tldr-pages/tldr/pages/common/satis.md

 > The command-line utility for the Satis static Composer repository.
 > More information: <https://github.com/composer/satis>.

-- Initialise a Satis configuration:
+- Initialize a Satis configuration:

 `satis init {{satis.json}}`